Invicara/Twinit-App-Template-Portfolio/docs/developer guide/deploy/d2-deploy-twinit.md

 To deploy the template to Twinit you will:

-1. Clone the template code local
+1. Clone the template code locally
 2. Sign in to Twinit and your application using the Twinit VSCode Extension
 3. Create a new "Quick Model View Project Maker" project for your application
 4. Upload the scripts, configurations, and template configurations to your new project